visgl/deck.gl/docs/using-layers.md

 changes, you simply create new Layer instances with updated properties and render them.

-This constant creation and disposal of Layer instances may seem quite wasteful, however the creation and recycling of JavaScript objects is quite efficient in modern JavaScript environments.
+The constant creation and disposal of Layer instances may seem wasteful, however the creation and recycling of JavaScript objects is quite efficient in modern JavaScript environments.